smcgrades/grade_distribution_transformer/README.md

 # Grade Distribution Transformer

-*Grade Distribution Transformer* is a python script that transforms `.xlsx` files created from SMC's grade distribtuion PDFs into usuable `.csv` and `.json` files.
+*Grade Distribution Transformer* is a python script that transforms `.xlsx` files created from Santa Monica College's grade distribtuion PDFs into usuable `.csv` and `.json` files.
 This tool was created to allow me to easily transform and upload the data into a database.

 ## Prerequisites